Payhayal/twitter-clone-firebase/README.md

-This is a twitter-clone project created with React and Firebase.
+### This is a twitter-clone project created with React and Firebase.
 Please look at the screen gif and photos for more details.

 ```
 ## Libraries Used
 ```

-## Firebase
+ Firebase

-## React-router-dom
+ React-router-dom

-## React-icons
+ React-icons

-## moment
+ Moment

-## React-toastify
+ React-toastify

-## Tailwind.
+ Tailwind.

 ##SCREEN GIF <hr>